 Char-broil recommends using around 30 briquettes for portable grills, adding more depending on the weather conditions such as wind and rain .

-How Do You Boil Water on the Best Portable Grills?
+How Do You Boil Water on a Portable Grill?

-To boil water on the best portable grills, you first need to ensure you’re using a pot with no wood or plastic.
+To boil water on a portable grill, you first need to ensure you’re using a pot with no wood or plastic.